sneakers-the-rat/surveillance-graphs/_sections/_models/surveillance.md

 - read and cite:
 	- {% cite allhutterWorkingOntologistsHighQuality2019 %}

+Why on *earth* would we want our insurance provider to be able to adjust their premiums based on our private medical information, even if it is "de-identified"

 The problem of belief: what should these things do? present us instantly with results? or should they be part of a messy dialectic of information where the graph itself is the outcome?
 The cloud orthodoxy suggests the former!